 Test and analyze conversion stats to meet your customers’ needs

 Your customer’s behavior gives you insight into where in the buying process your customer loses faith in your products or brand.
 By following and tracking customer data, you can spot patterns in what makes them convert and then implement a strategy to increase trust and maintain loyal customers.

 A/B testing is a great way to determine what works best for your target consumer.
 According to Business Insider, 45% of U.S. e-commerce sales are done on mobile devices.
-If these mobile users have a negative experience, they are 62% less likely to be a repeat customer.
+If these mobile users have a negative experience, they’re 62% less likely to be a repeat customer.
 Other examples of A/B testing include multi-page testing, photo and text swapping, search bar size and location, and using a chatbot.

 you can also regularly run a customer sentiment analysis to learn your customers feelings towards your brand.
 By regularly testing and adjusting your store’s online presence and features, you ensure your customer will view you as a reliable place to purchase from.

 Netflix and Amazon are excellent examples of companies that use A/B testing to ensure their audience never gets bored.
 Amazon uses creative and updated product descriptions to entice shoppers.
 They also include related items their customers may be interested in purchasing.
 And Netflix will frequently A/B test the images used for each title to determine which images generate more views.

 Problem: Consumers’ online shopping experience is less convenient than in stores

 People shop online for various reasons, the top one being convenience.
 If your customer’s online shopping experience is less convenient than shopping in a store, consider making changes to the user’s experience to ensure excellence.

 Emphasize free, quick delivery and an easy return policy

 If you’re an e-commerce store, free and quick delivery is key to reducing your shopping cart abandonment rate.
 According to research from Oberlo, the number one reason people choose to do their shopping online is free delivery.
 So unsurprisingly, the number one reason people choose to abandon their shopping carts is due to high extra fees.